felixlopz/hubrise-test-task/content/apps/catalog-manager/en/user-interface.md

 When you open a Catalog, the Product page is displayed.
 This lists all your products grouped by Category.
 To add a new category, click **New category** and enter a name.

-For each product, the following can be viewed/edited in the product's details pane:
+For each product, the following can be viewed and edited in the product's details pane:

+- Product name
 - Description
 - Images
 - Variations